iagoleal/iagoleal.github.io/content/posts/automata-tensor-networks.md

 To check whether the machine accepts the input string, we can take its (usual) inner product with the operator defined as
 $\bra{F} = \sum_{f \in F} \bra{f}$.
-If it is non-zero, the we are in a final state and the machine accepts the string,
+If it is nonzero, the we are in a final state and the machine accepts the string,

 $$ \braket{F | s_n} > 0. $$